 Intended for non-science majors.
 Focuses on the general scientific principles of biology, ecology, earth science, and physical science in describing the environment, and how human activities affect the environment.
 Field trips are possible.
-A special fee will be charged for this course.
-College level reading, writing and math skills are required.
+A special fee for face-to-face sections will be charged for this course.
+Prerequisites: College level reading, writing and math skills are required.